facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 See the [Codegen](./pillars-codegen) section for further details on the generated files.

 :::note
 When generating the scaffolding code using **Codegen**, iOS does not clean the `build` folder automatically.
-If you changed a the Spec name, for example, and then run **Codegen** again, the old files will be retained.
+If you changed the Spec name, for example, and then run **Codegen** again, the old files will be retained.
 If that happens, remember to remove the `build` folder before running the **Codegen** again.

 ```